 ABOUT ME

-I love learning about the cosmos, specifically, the physics and chemistry of brown dwarf and planetary atmospheres.
-Similarly, I like investigating the brown dwarf and star formation process through studies of the (sub)stellar initial mass function.
-When not researching, I like watching/playing sports, hanging out with family and friends, and working out.
-I also really enjoy science communication.
+I love learning about the cosmos using data from telescopes, specifically the physics and chemistry of brown dwarf and planetary atmospheres.
+I also like investigating the brown dwarf and star formation process through studies of the (sub)stellar initial mass function (Read more).

 2015-2019